 - We will work with you to help you find a new way of doing a task such as preparing a meal or drink, dressing and personal hygiene, getting in, out and around your home, please see the following page Homecare STEPS team

-- Providing specialist equipment to aid your daily living
+- Discuss specialist equipment to aid your daily living

-- Providing minor adaptations such as grab rails, if you are thinking about purchasing your own equipment please visit finding the right equipment for yourself
+- Provide minor adaptations such as grab rails, if you are thinking about purchasing your own equipment please visit finding the right equipment for yourself

 - Arranging major adaptations such as ramps or stairlifts